Background pattern

 • if you are allergic to citalopram or any of the other ingredients of this medicine (listed in section 6)

-• if you are being treated with other antidepressant medicines belonging to the group of monoamine oxidase inhibitors (MAOIs).
-MAOIs include medicines such as phenelzine, iproniazid, isocarboxazid, nialamide, tranylcypromine, selegiline (used in the treatment of Parkinson's disease), moclobemide (used for the treatment of depression) and linezolid (an antibiotic)
+• if you are being treated with other antidepressant medicines of the group of monoamine oxidase inhibitors (MAOIs).
+MAOIs include medicines such as phenelzine, iproniazid, isocarboxazid, nialamide, and tranylcypromine, used for the treatment of depression, and selegiline, used for the treatment of Parkinson's disease.

-• if you have any heart rhythm disorder from birth or have ever had any episodes of this type (this is observed with an electrocardiogram, a test that evaluates how the heart works)
+• if you have been born with any heart rhythm disorder or have had any episode of this type (this is observed with an electrocardiogram, a test that evaluates how the heart works).

-• if you are taking medicines because you have a heart rhythm disorder
+• if you are taking medicines for any heart rhythm disorder.

-• if you are taking medicines that can affect heart rhythm
+• if you are taking medicines that may affect the heart rhythm.

-Also see the section “Use of Citalopram Mabo with other medicines” below.
+Also, consult the section "Using Citalopram Mabo with other medicines" below.

 After finishing citalopram, you must wait a week before taking any MAOI.